 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where arcubisite typically forms.
+Look in alkaline igneous rocks country, the host setting where arcubisite typically forms.
 If you start seeing chalcocite, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.